jeffpatton1971/armtemplates/welcome.md

 # TODO
+- 12/12 : Update NSG template to be more customizable, choose deploymentType and define additional rules
+- 12/11 : Rework AppGw template to be less load balancer and more appgw
 - 12/07 : Add additional redis resource templates
 - 12/07 : ~~Rediscache template~~
 - 11/26 : ~~Align NSG update templates with regular networkSecurityGroup template~~